-As a designer, creating homes for newlyweds takes a strong sense of styles, how they work together and an ability to weed through the couple’s disparate pieces and create a home that stylishly melds their two distinct identities.
+Creating the perfect ‘newly wedded home’ takes combining and compromising with style.
+You weed through the couple’s disparate pieces and create a home that stylishly melds their two distinct identities.
 The key is always finding elements, objects, colors and styles that can act as a common ground.
+When it’s done well, it’s newlywedded bliss!

 This is an instance when having a few hours consultation with a design professional can guide you on what to keep, what to repurpose, and what to discard.
 They can hang your pictures, artfully place your accessories and make solid suggestions on upcoming projects or purchases like paint and furniture.